lucendio/lecture-devops-infos/content/exercises/update-version-as-instance-group.md

 hostname(s)/IP(s) of the machine(s).
 {{< /hint >}}

-Re-using the *Ansible role* from the tutorial mentioned in [Prerequisites](#prerequisites) can be accomplished in different ways:
+Re-using the *Ansible role* from the exercise mentioned in [Prerequisites](#prerequisites) can be accomplished in different ways:

 * copy & paste the role into a `./roles` subdirectory and add `roles_path = ./roles` to `ansible.cfg`
-* symlink `./roles/webservice` to the respective role directory of the tutorial solution mentioned in [Prerequisites](#prerequisites)
+* symlink `./roles/webservice` to the respective role directory of the exercise solution mentioned in [Prerequisites](#prerequisites)
 * append the destination path mentioned in (b) to the `roles_path` value, e.g.
   ```